Friends Practice, The Form of Government

 As NWYM Friends, we expect all of our local churches and ministry points to closely identify with the work of our Yearly Meeting.
 We believe it is important to speak the truth and have integrity as we communicate who we are to the world around us.
 At the same time, we recognize there is value in being flexible about how each local church communicates within their immediate context.
 Therefore, in regard to the matter of nomenclature, we believe there are three expressions of the name of a local church that should be considered and selected using the following, common guidelines:

-or common name, it may be necessary to register the published and common names with the respective state as an “assumed” or “trade” name.
+1) The legal name is the name which will be shown in the articles of incorporation of incorporated local churches and in the names of other local churches and ministry points which are registered with the respective states.
+The legal name should be carefully chosen and it is strongly encouraged that the legal name be used for all other purposes.
+Anything else may cause problems and additional cost.
+If the legal name is significantly different from the published name or common name, it may be necessary to register the published and common names with the respective state as an “assumed” or “trade” name.
 All three states in which we operate require such registration and it may protect the name from use by others.

 Legal names of incorporated local churches are registered through the incorporation process.
 Legal names of unincorporated ministry points should be registered with the applicable state by the Yearly Meeting or by another sponsoring incorporated local church.
 Unincorporated local churches should register their name with the applicable state, or preferably incorporate in accordance with Faith and Practice section “Incorporation of Local Churches” (see Procedures and Forms).
 Whenever a legal name is changed, the change must be registered with the applicable state.
 Proper registration will identify the group as a part of Northwest Yearly Meeting.